balena-io/docs/pages/faq/troubleshooting/troubleshooting.md

 ### Custom device tree support

 Loading of custom device trees (DT) in balenaOS is supported only by the Jetson Nano and Jetson TX2 family of devices, which have u-boot support.
 The complete list of devices supporting custom DT and how to apply them is available in the [hardware section][hardware section].

-## Intel Edison

-### Help, I want to restore my Edison to factory Yocto

-If you are one of the unfortunate people who feel they want to return to the old Yocto build of the Edison you can have a look over here on our guide to [restore original Edison firmware](/faq/troubleshooting/restore-edison).

-### I get "dfu-util: Device has DFU interface, but has no DFU functional descriptor" in Windows

-Make sure you have [Intel Edison drivers](https://software.intel.com/en-us/iot/hardware/edison/downloads) installed in your computer.

 [error]:#error-notifications
 [l4t]:https://developer.nvidia.com/embedded/linux-tegra